KINGSABRI/getCabrito/README.md

 ## How to use?
-Setup nginx to work ask reverse proxy to forward requests to getCabrito script.
+Setup nginx to work as reverse proxy to forward requests to getCabrito script.
 The setup is identical to [creds-harvester](https://github.com/KINGSABRI/creds-harvester) as it work mostly like it in addition to the tracking part.

 #### Step #1